-ALL MEDICAL CARE FOR FOSTER DOGS WILL BE COMPLETED AT OUR PARTNER VET CLINIC AND WILL REQUIRE PRIOR APPROVAL.
+ALL MEDICAL CARE FOR FOSTER DOGS IS COMPLETED AT THE VET CLINIC AND WILL REQUIRE PRIOR APPROVAL.
 EXPENSES WITHOUT PRIOR APPROVAL FROM BANSKO STREET DOGS WILL NOT BE REIMBURSED.

 Bansko Street Dogs is a volunteer organization.
-We will review all foster & adoption applications in the speediest manner possible but please be patient in waiting for a decision.
-If you have questions regarding applying to be a foster carer, adopting, or the status of your application, please contact us directly.
+We will review all foster & adoption applications as soon as is practicable, so we ask you to be patient when waiting for a decision.
+If you have questions about applying to be a foster carer, please contact us.

 Meet and greet

-If you are in Bansko we like to arrange for any resident dogs and your family members to come along to meet us and see your potential new dog, to make sure that they are all happy in each other’s company.
+If you are in Bansko, then we will arrange a visit to meet any resident dogs and your family members to come meet your prospective foster dog.

-We will arrange for one of our volunteers to come and visit you and your family at home to ensure you have a secure place to house the dog, and also to check for any other hazards.
+We will arrange for one of our volunteers to visit you and your family to ensure you have a secure place, as well as to check for any hazards.

 We want to make sure that you and the dog are settling well, and so we will follow up with a visit to ensure that things are all going well for you all where possible.
 Any problems, questions or concerns can be dealt with, although you can contact us at any time if you do have any questions regarding your new arrival.